 Undergraduate Curriculum

 Successful completion of this program requires that students earn a total of 126 credits.
 The curriculum consists of a combination of general education and health courses.
-The remaining credits may be earned through transfer (including CLEP) and/or elective courses.
+The remaining credits may be earned through transfer and/or elective courses.

 Program Learning Goals